 There’s been quite a bit of speculation over whether Australia has a property market bubble - where house prices are over-inflated compared to a benchmark - and when it might burst.
-According to housing experts, there’s at least four scenarios where this could happen.
+According to housing experts, there are at least four scenarios where this could happen.

 Australia could see a property bubble burst due to:

 - Lending tightening, interest rate hikes and mortgage stress

 - Underemployment and unemployment creating a slow deflation

 - Government intervention failure and market repair